open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/manual.md

 obtain a real implementation only if the user application is configured for it.
 For more details, check out the [Library Guidelines].

-Fully-functional examples of manual instrumentation are available in [Opentelemetry Java Docs].

 ## Set up

 The first step is to get a handle to an instance of the `OpenTelemetry`